kbranigan/tubes/README.md

   <dt>./tesselate</dt>
   <dd>Translates LINE_LOOPS to TRIANGLES, uses gluTesselator (This is for rendering in OpenGL - it can only render convex polygons)</dd>
   <dt>./group_shapes_on_unique_set_id</dt>
-  <dd>The tesselator breaks an area into several TRIANGLE shapes, though they all have the same unique_set_id.
-This application merges the vertex arrays of the shapes for each unique_set_id.</dd>
+  <dd>This application merges the vertex arrays of the shapes for each unique_set_id, used to be needed when tesselating, but is no longer.</dd>
   <dt>./add_random_colors</dt>
   <dd>This application adds an additional vertex array for the colour data - it chooses a random colour for each shape.</dd>
   <dt>./reduce_by_distance <i>[distance]</i></dt>